seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 ## Installing Prerequisites and Setting Up the Environment

 ### For Windows:
+To install any software using commands, Open the Command Prompt as an administrator by right-clicking the terminal icon and selecting Run as administrator.\
 1. **GPU Drivers installation**\
    Download and install the Intel® Graphics Driver for Intel® Arc™ B-Series, A-Series, Intel® Iris® Xe Graphics, and Intel® Core™ Ultra Processors with Intel® Arc™ Graphics from [here](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html)\
    **IMPORTANT:** Reboot the system after the installation.